 The stigma of being accused of sexual assault by a minor not only effects you and your loved ones, but it can tarnish your reputation and ruin your career, as well.

 Unfortunately, many people dealing with these types of accusations have been wrongfully accused, and some are even wrongfully convicted.

 The sad truth is that these kinds of false accusations are more common than you might think.

-At Smith Blythe, we understand the gravity of a false sexual assault allegation.
+At Smith Lehman, we understand the gravity of a false sexual assault allegation.
 Our team of experienced sex crime attorneys will work with you to clear your good name and reputation.
 Here’s how we’ll get started.

 Steps to Take When Wrongfully Accused of Sex With A Minor in Michigan

 Being falsely accused of a sex crime against a minor can leave you feeling indignant, hurt, and even angry.

 The natural reaction is to want to defend yourself.
 But the truth is, any communication of this sort could actually hurt your case.